phee27/chess_play/README.md

 even better chess performance.
 - Enhanced reasoning through annotation: As mentioned previously, I plan to annotate the training dataset with detailed reasoning from foundation models like GPT-4 or Claude.
-These annotations would explain why specific moves are superior to alternatives, providing richer training signals that could enhance the model's strategic understanding and decision-making capabilities.
+These annotations would explain why specific moves are superior to alternatives, providing better training signals that could enhance the model's understanding and decision-making capabilities.